TACTiS: Transformer-Attentional Copulas for Time Series: Experiments

+We now present a series of experiments that emphasize the flexibility of the \tactis{} model, namely its support for interpolation, unaligned and non-uniformly sampled data, and its ability to scale to hundreds of time series.

+\paragraphtight{Prediction Beyond Forecasting} \tactis{} relies on a Boolean-valued mask to determine which values of a multivariate time series must be predicted (see~\cref{sec:problem-setting}).
+This enables it to support arbitrary prediction tasks, such as forecasting, interpolation, and even combinations thereof.
+Here, we demonstrate support for interpolation by showing that \tactis{} can correctly estimate the distribution of a gap in observed values within a stochastic volatility process~\citep{kim1998stochastic}.
+Specifically, we train \tactis{} to estimate the distribution of missing values centered within a univariate time series sampled from such a process.
+We then compare the estimated joint conditional distribution to the ground truth posterior distribution of missing values.
+A typical result, where \tactis{} closely approximates the ground truth, is shown in~\cref{fig:exp-interpolation}.
+Additional results, as well as a full description of the data generation and experimental protocols are available in~\cref{app:interpolation}.

+\paragraphtight{Unaligned and non-uniformly sampled series} One particularity of \tactis{} is that it considers each observed data point, in each time series, as a distinct token over which to perform self-attention.
+The model operates on the set of input tokens, irrespective of their alignment and sampling frequencies, enabling native support for unaligned and non-uniformly sampled time series. \footnote{The \tactistt{} variant does not support this setting (see \cref{sec:tactis-encoder}).} Here, we conduct a simple experiment to demonstrate that \tactis{} operates well in this setting.
+We sample data from a bivariate noisy sine process with observations spaced randomly in each series (see \cref{app:unaligned} for details).
+We then train \tactis{} to forecast the distribution of missing values at the end of each series.
+As shown in \cref{fig:exp-unaligned}, \tactis{} produces accurate forecasts for this data, illustrating its support for unaligned and non-uniformly sampled time series.

-\paragraphtight{Scalable training via subsampling} One key property of attention-based models, such as \tactis{}, is that they can seamlessly be applied to settings of varying dimensionality, without retraining.
-We make use of this property to devise a scalable training procedure for \tactis{} and its variants, which we detail in \cref{app:bagging}.
-In short, we train the model using batches composed of a random subset of $b \ll n$ time series, called a \emph{bag} ($b=20$ in the benchmark).
+\paragraphtight{Scaling to hundreds of time series} One key properties of attention-based models, such as \tactis{}, is that they can seamlessly be applied to data of varying dimensionality, without retraining.
+We make use of this property to devise a scalable training procedure for \tactis{}, which we detail in~\cref{app:bagging}.
+In short, we train the model using batches composed of a random subset of $b \ll n$ time series, called a bag ($b = 20$ in the forecasting benchmark).
 This significantly limits the running time and memory usage of the model.
-Then, at inference time only, we apply the model to all the series.
-In \cref{table:results-bagging}, we explore the effect of $b$ on the CRPS-Sum and energy score metrics for the \texttt{fred-md} dataset.
-This parameter has very little impact on the accuracy of \tactistt{}, with the exception of $b=1$, which worsens results.
-This is to be expected since it prevents the model from learning dependencies between the series.
-This provides evidence that \tactistt{}'s good performance is not only explained by good univariate forecasting, but also by properly learning dependencies between the series.
+Then, at inference time only, we apply the model to all series.
+In~\cref{table:bagging-maintext}, we explore the effect of $b \geq 2$ on the predictive performance of \tactistt{}.
+The results indicate that this parameter has very little impact on the accuracy of the model.
+However, as we show in~\cref{app:baggingexp}, small values of $b$, such as $b = 1$, can negatively affect the learned inter-series correlations.
+Hence, the model can be trained efficiently without incurring a significant penalty in terms of predictive performance as long as the bag size is not unreasonably small.